HyperHypez/HyperHypez/README.md

 ### Hi there 👋,
 ## My name is Harrison
-#### I am entry level seeking software engineer
+#### Aspiring entry-level software engineer

 I'm a computer science student from Chicago.
-I code various projects either academic or personal.
+I code various projects, both academic and personal.
 I continue to seek further learning within the field.

 Most of my projects are private at this moment.

 Skills: C++ / Python / Java

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Computer Science/Software Engineering